Chile's president sparks outrage with visit to quarantined protest square

 “I took a photo and continued on my way.
 I regret if this could have been misinterpreted,” he said on Twitter.

-Illapu, one of Chile`s best-loved bands, said Pinera´s actions risked sparking further protests once the coronavirus crisis is over.
+Illapu, one of Chile’s best-loved bands, said Pinera’s actions risked sparking further protests once the coronavirus crisis is over.

 “The square belongs to the people.
 We will come back with more force and we will be millions,” the band tweeted.

+(Corrects paragraph 5 to show that Heraldo Munoz is president of the Party for Democracy, not the Christian Democrats)

-Reporting by Aislinn Laing; Editing by Sonya Hepinstall; Editing by Sonya Hepinstall
+Reporting by Aislinn Laing; Editing by Sonya Hepinstall and Jane Wardell